 Canada has access to a broad and expanding supply of natural gas.
 Producing regions are concentrated primarily in the western provinces (B.C., Alberta and Saskatchewan), and offshore fields in Canada’s Maritimes, with minor production in Ontario and Northern Canada.

 How much natural gas does Canada produce?

-Canada is the world’s third largest producer of natural gas with average annual production of 6.4 trillion cubic feet (tcf).
+Canada is the world’s third largest producer of natural gas with production of 13.7 million cubic feet per day.
 North America has over a century of natural gas supply at today’s consumption levels.
 This abundant supply will ensure that natural gas continues to be a capable, reliable, secure, safe, and environmentally acceptable fuel.

 What Do You Think?